vkbo/unTweet/README.md

 # unTweet

-Simple Python script to delete tweets over a certain age.
+This is a simple Python 3 script to delete tweets over a certain age.
 Due to limitations in the Twitter API, it is not possible to delete tweets older than 3200 tweets back in time.

 The script will keep a snapshot of your Twitter timeline in a `timeLineSnapshot.json` file.